California High-Speed Rail: Underestimates

+The voter information for Prop 1A included an estimate of $45 billion (current 2008 dollars) for a statewide vision of high speed rail.
+This initial appraisal was not based on any specific right-of-ways, stations, routes, right-of-way blending, or construction phases.

-By 2012, one year before planned groundbreaking in 2013, later delayed to January 2015, construction cost estimates for the IOS had been revised from $8.6 billion in 2008 to $16.1 billion (in 2024 dollars).
-Unlike the estimates at project inception, this cost revision considered necessary construction of viaducts to cross multiple freight railroads (owned by BNSF and UPRR), floodplains, and irrigation canals.
+The first cost estimate provided for the eventual "Phase 1" system – with most of its currently designated stations, and blended "bookends" – was published in the Authority's Revised 2012 Business Plan.
+The estimate in this document for the construction of the blended Phase 1 system was $68.4 billion.
+As planning progressed on the Central Valley Initial Operation Segment, ongoing cost revisions considered necessary construction of viaducts to cross multiple freight railroads (owned by BNSF and UPRR), floodplains, and irrigation canals.
 Even at this point, design was only at 15 percent and environmental clearance incomplete, leaving final community and environmental mitigation measures unspecified.
 As land acquisition progressed during construction, it emerged that the Authority had underestimated the quantity of parcels needed for its right-of-way and associated utility relocations, as well as their prices.

-In 2013, the contract for Construction Package 1 (CP1), the northernmost section of the 119 mi under active construction covering 29 mi from Madera to south of Fresno, was awarded to a joint venture between the firms Tutor Perini, Zachry, and Parsons for a winning bid of $985 million, below the second-lowest bid of $1.09 billion and below Authority staff estimates of $1.2-1.8 billionbillion.
+In 2013, the contract for Construction Package 1 (CP1), the northernmost section of the 119 mi under active construction covering 29 mi from Madera to south of Fresno, was awarded to a joint venture between the firms Tutor Perini, Zachry, and Parsons for a winning bid of $985 million, below the second-lowest bid of $1.09 billion and below Authority staff estimates of $1.2-1.8 billion.
 Allegations were raised about deliberate lowballing practices by the lead firm Tutor Perini, which would subsequently lead to predictable cost overruns.

 Media reports cited that 11 major projects completed by the firm in the past 12 years ended up with costs 40 percent above initial bids.
 CEO Ron Tutor disputed the allegations, claiming that cost overruns were caused by owner-initiated change orders.
 He anticipated that potential change orders for the CAHSR project in case of land conveyance issues could cause construction delays and cost increases, but that "[t]hese aren't huge.
 They are not major.
 They are nothing extensive. [...] and it never spirals out of control.”

 The Tutor Perini bid was initially eliminated as it received the lowest technical score from Authority staff for safety, design, engineering, and scheduling.
 A mid-evaluation rule change allowed the bid to proceed.
 Concerns about the contract award prompted a congressional hearing.
 As of December 2023, the CP1 contract had $2.4 billion in approved invoices, those being 67% of total expected expenses.